 Group process web calls with teachers

-This course will count toward your 200 Hr or 300 Hr YogaMCC Meditation Teacher Training.
+This course will count toward your 200 Hr or 300 Hr YogaMCC Meditation Teacher Training Certification.

-Robin Campbell (Prem Sagar) is a Registered Psychologist and a Certified Yoga Therapist working in private practice in Calgary.
+Robin is a Registered Psychologist and a Certified Yoga Therapist working in private practice in Calgary.
 Prem has pursued the art of yoga and meditation since 1999, when he first met his teacher, Yogi Vishvketu in Rishikesh, India.

 Since then, Prem has been part of the teaching faculty for the World Conscious Yoga Family, an organization founded by Yogi Visvhketu that emphasizes the importance of yoga’s holistic path for transformation.
 As part of the teaching faculty, Prem has

 developed courses on Yoga psychology and offers therapeutic skills training.
 In addition, Prem has been part of the teaching faculty of Mt.
 Royal University Yoga Therapy program for the past decade and teaches courses on ‘Yoga for Mental Health